 In October 2014, a New Mexico state court judge denied the state’s motion to dismiss the Martinez case.
 In denying the state’s motion to dismiss, the court explicitly affirmed that education is a fundamental right in New Mexico.

 Subsequently, the Martinez and Yazzie cases were consolidated.
 After two months of testimony by nearly 80 witnesses, trial in these consolidated cases concluded in August 2017.
-A decision is expected in the winter or spring of 2018.

 For information regarding other states with facilities/capital funding cases, see Alaska, Arizona, Colorado and Idaho.